Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 ### b21 (not yet released)

+Features/tweaks
 - Added elemental properties to the status menu
 - Make Cyan join the party for Wrexsoul fight
 - Menu opens to equip party in place of auto-optimize routine (Before Cranes, Phunbaba 3, Tentacles and Wrexsoul)
+- Changed quote color and enemy flashing before any enemy "reaction" Fixes
 - Fixed dual wield penalty shown regardless of whether you're using a second hand
 - Fixed If Near Fatal causes Zinger to be removed from a target, any remaining strikes will target whoever is in the 2nd slot
-- cleanup of misc.ips patching
+- Cleanup of misc.ips patching
+- No splash screen, tweaked title with Brave New World subtitle
+- Removed Y toggle to see rerise learning percentage (It's now shown by default)
+- Elemental properties nomenclature and order changed to: Absorb, No Damage, Half Damage, Weakness
+- Added Cursed Shield/Auto-Regen interaction to the status screen

 ### 2.2 roadmap (ordered by priority):

 - Press A on a Rage to show details: Elemental weaknesses/resistance, Statuses immunities/innate
-- Compress title screen graphic and/or import Snaphat compression algorythm
+- Import Snaphat compression algorythm
+- Gray out null value in shop details screen
 - Import Alphabetical Lore by Silent Enigma: useless for english version but useful for translations or future lores edits
 - Phoenix glitch fix
 - Disintegration animation for enemies that get petrified